arjuntoor/arjuntoor.github.io/README.md

 This resume has been created using [JSON Resume](https://jsonresume.org) and [ObjGen](www.objgen.com/json).

 After cloning this repo, type `npm install` from the base directory to install dependencies.
-All following ocmands should also be done from the base directory.
+All of the following commands should also be done from the base directory.

 ## To edit the resume